martinbonnin/vespene/README.md

 # Export your private key
 gpg --armour --export-secret-keys $keyId > privkey.asc
 export GPG_PRIVATE_KEY_PASSWORD=...

+# Read the script and **make sure you understand what it does**
-# Run the script.
-It will patch .pom, add missing .md5 and .asc and upload everything
+# In a nutshell, it will patch .pom files, add missing .md5 and .asc files and upload everything
+# If that doesn't fit your requirements, edit the script with `kscript --idea upload.kts`

+# Run it!
 # During upload, it will create one staging repository per version and upload all files.
-It will take time!
+# It will take time!
-./upload.kts --input my-local-repo/ --scratch tmp --group com.example --private-key privkey.asc [--pom-project-url https://...]
+./upload.kts --input my-local-repo/ --scratch tmp/ --group com.example --private-key privkey.asc [--pom-project-url https://...]

 # Go to https://oss.sonatype.org/#stagingRepositories, check your contents and hit "Release" for repositories
 # that look good.
 If there are errors, tweak the script until checks pass